-Using a unique, vehicle-level dataset, we find that traded vehicles are dirtier than the stock of vehicles in the United States and cleaner than the stock in ever, the evidence suggests that trade has increased total lifetime emissions, primarily because of low vehicle retirement rates in Mexico.
+Using a unique, vehicle-level dataset, we find that traded vehicles are dirtier ever, the evidence suggests that trade has increased total lifetime emissions, primarily because of low vehicle retirement rates in Mexico.

 Mexico, so when a vehicle is traded from the United States to Mexico average vehicle emissions per mile tend to decrease in both countries.
 Overall, howpresented in the paper.
 Discuss the identification strategy and its underlying assumptions.